 IRB Reliance Agreements have already been established with several Non- UVa IRB’s.

-If the non- UVa IRB you wish to serve as the IRB of Record is not listed below see IRB Authorization Agreements to determine if a non UVa IRB may serve as the IRB of record.
+If the non- UVa IRB you wish to serve as the IRB of Record is not listed below see IRB Reliance/Authorization Agreements to determine if a non UVa IRB may serve as the IRB of record.